1.Odisha planting Palm Trees to Combat Lighting:

 ● Regulations: Specific rules and guidelines issued under the Customs Act to

-manage the administration of customs duties and related processes
+manage the administration of customs duties and related processes - Customs Duty in India:

 ● Customs Tariff Act: Provides the schedule of rates for customs duties and is